Global COVID-19 overview

 syringes for use with COVID-19 and other vaccines supplied

-COVID-19 tests and diagnostics equipment supplied
+diagnostics and equipment supplied

 Case study: Supporting UNICEF to deliver COVID-19 supplies